 The movement first attracted the ire of Erdoğan when he accused the movement of masterminding two corruption probes in 2013 -– the so-called December 17-25 corruption operations that implicated then-Prime Minister Erdoğan and his close associates, an allegation categorically denied by the movement.

-Following the corruption probes the Erdoğan government scapegoated the movement for virtually all the country’s ills, a process that culminated in his designation of the movement as a terrorist organization and the seizure of all Gülen-inspired media outlets, including the Bugün newspaper, private lender Bank Asya and businesses owned partially by people affiliated with the movement.
+Following the corruption probes the Erdoğan government scapegoated the movement for virtually all the country’s ills, a process that culminated in his designation of the movement as a terrorist organization and the seizure of all Gülen-inspired media outlets, including the Bugün newspaper, Bank Asya and businesses owned partially by people affiliated with the movement.

 After a failed coup on July 15, 2016 for which President Erdoğan once again blamed the movement, he initiated a witch-hunt against persons and institutions perceived as Gülenist.